Hagenbeck/BF-Hackathon/README.md

 To install the dependencies with the anaconda prompt do the following:
 - Find hack-env.yml
-- execute following in the anaconda prompt `conda env create -f <path/to/environment-specification.yaml>`
+- execute following in the anaconda prompt `conda env create -f <path/to/environment-specification.yaml>` If you want to add a dependency do the following:
+- Install dependency: `conda install -c conda-forge tensorflow`
+- Export env `conda env export > bf-hack.yaml`
+- Commit env